entando/entando-docs/vuepress/docs/next/tutorials/consume/multitenancy-tutorial.md

  "redirectUris" : [ "https://2ndtenant1.quickstart.k8s-entando.org/*" ],
  "webOrigins" : [ "https://2ndtenant1.quickstart.k8s-entando.org" ],
 ```
-4. Save the edited file as `realm-YOUR-TENANT1-ID.json`.
+3. Save the edited file as `realm-YOUR-TENANT1-ID.json`.

+4. Log in to your [Keycloak admin console](../../docs/consume/identity-management.md#authorization), typically located at `http://YOUR-APPNAME.YOUR-HOSTNAME/auth`
 5. In the Keycloak admin console, click `Entando` at the top of the left navigation bar.
 Click `Add Realm` from the drop-down menu.
 Select your tenant's JSON file or enter the name.
 The `Enabled` button should be "On" to access a new realm.
 6. In the new realm, go to `Clients` and choose `Edit` under `Actions` for your application name under the list of Client IDs.
 Under the `Credentials` tab, regenerate the `Secret`.
 7. Repeat step 6 for `YOUR-APP-NAME-de` Client ID.